South Korea: Health

 South Korea has a universal health care system.
-According to the Health Care Index ranking, it has the world's best healthcare system as of 2021.
+According to Health Care Index rankings, it has the world's second-best healthcare system.
 South Korean hospitals have advanced medical equipment and facilities readily available, ranking 4th for MRI units per capita and 6th for CT scanners per capita in the OECD.
 It also had the OECD's second largest number of hospital beds per 1000 people at 9.56 beds.
 Life expectancy has been rising rapidly and South Korea ranked 6th in the world for life expectancy at 83.5 years in 2023.
-It also has the third highest health adjusted life expectancy in the world.
-Suicide in South Korea is the 12th highest in the world according to the World Health Organization, as well as the highest suicide rate in the OECD.
+It also has the third-highest health-adjusted life expectancy in the world.
+South Korea maintains the world's highest per capita rate of plastic surgery.
+Suicide in South Korea is the 12th highest in the world according to the World Health Organization, as well as the highest suicide rate in the OECD, a position it has held for most of the 21st century.